Hitchhiking across the American South

 The first ride I ever hitched was in San Juan, Puerto Rico in 2009.
-I was traveling with a German girl and we hitched a ride from the beach back to town with two friendly surfers, who were surprised and excited to pick up foreign women.
-In spring of 2016, a female Mexican friend and I hitchhiked during a whale watching road trip along the Baja California peninsula.
+I was traveling with a German girl and we hitched a ride from the beach back to town with two friendly local surfers, who were surprised (and excited) to pick up foreign women.
+In spring of 2016, a female Mexican friend and I hitchhiked during a whale watching road trip in Mexico along the Baja California peninsula.
 We turned down rides from groups of men (who very well may have been harmless), and happily accepted rides from young Mexican couples on vacation and retired Canadians who had plenty of room in spacious RVs.
-This spring, I hitchhiked across Cuba I hitchhiked with truckers, farm tractors, and horse-drawn carts, and was snuck onto workers-only buses to exclusive beaches and hotels.
+This spring, I hitchhiked across Cuba, hitching rides on trucks, farm tractors, and horse-drawn carts.
+I was even snuck onto workers-only buses to exclusive beaches and hotels a few times.

 Men are typically perceived as being more dangerous than women - and for good reason! - so only offering/taking rides to/from women can reduce risk but also seems unfair.
 Most rides I was given in the South were from single white men and several of them told me they had never picked up a hitchhiker and only picked me up because I was female and it seemed safer.
 Nobody told me they picked me up because I am white but I am quite sure that my black and Latino friends would have had much more difficulty hitching a ride.
 In fact, several of them bluntly told me that they don't think they would get picked up.

 As someone who primarily travels by bicycle and public transportation, I haven't had too many opportunities to pick up hitchhikers.
 The two times that I did, was on a road trip with a German guy from San Francisco to Lake Tahoe, California.
 Both men proved harmless but less-than-ideal travel companions so in the sake of fairness, I will also describe those experiences.
 After dropping off one at a gas station (where he would hitch another ride), he asked for money to buy food.
 We gave him a few bucks because he seemed down on his luck (we think he may have just gotten out of jail).
-The second guy seemed legitimately crazy and began talking and inventing wild conspiracy theories.
+The second guy seemed legitimately crazy and began talking nonsense and inventing wild conspiracy theories.
 Both my German friend and I were a bit alarmed but didn't know if kicking him out early would set him off.
 As such, we dropped him off where he requested.